fmalmeida/MpGAP/docs/config.rst

           nanopolish_max_haplotypes = 1000

-    //Number of cores to run nanopolish in parallel cpus = 2
+    //Number of cores to run nanopolish in parallel
+    //Beware of your system limits
+          cpus = 2

     /*
      * This parameter loads all the subreads *.bam pacbio raw files for polishing with VariantCaller.
      * In order to nextflow properly use it, one needs to store all the data, from all the cells
-     * in one single directory and show the filepath with "path/to/*bam" to this parameter.
+     * in one single directory and set the filepath as "some/data/*bam".
      */
           pacbio_all_bam_path = ''